testdouble/tdd-corner/README.md

 # Current
 Time: Weds at 1400 ET (Check TD calendar and invite yourself)

-Exercise: A react TODO app
+Exercise: A Rails app for submitting proposals to TDD corner

 Organizers: Steve and Kenneth